 For this roundup, we talked to dog owners, fosters, and rescue volunteers.
 We also combed through hundreds of reviews to find the best slow feeder bowls.
 We evaluated them based on materials, design, volume, and size.

 When choosing the best dog bowls, we relied on our own experience as dog parents, user reviews, and veterinarian or vet technician recommendations to find bowls that were well-designed, safe, and easy to clean.
+We spoke to Denise Lott, veterinarian assistant at Hello Ralphie, a pet telehealth company and Laura Robinson, veterinarian and advisor to the online pet clinic Pawp.

 A previous version of this roundup was written by Steven Rowe, a writer with a rescue beagle who has a tendency to eat too fast.
 His dog has tried out several of the bowls on this list.